NameCategory

 As you’re going through registering your domain, you might wonder, “Wait — what about those little padlocks that pop up when I visit certain websites?
 How do I get one of those?”

 That’s honestly a great question.
-A Secure Sockets Layer (or SSL) certificate is a digital certificate the creates a secure, private connection between your website and anyone who visits it.
+A Secure Sockets Layer (or SSL) certificate is a digital certificate that creates a secure, private connection between your website and anyone who visits it.

 The padlock lets people know that it’s safe to submit private information to that website.